-Know Your RCM & Its Importance
+Know Your Medical Billing & Its Importance

 The healthcare ecosystem has drastically changed over the past few years, especially after Covid-19.
 Affordable Care Act (ACA), Value-based delivery model, and telemedicine have stimulated the adoption of different payment models into healthcare practice, which has affected the amount of revenue that providers receive for services.